We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When thinking about newborn safety, we’ve already mentioned that it’s not advised to use products on newborn skin in the first month.
 However, if you’re eager to introduce some added moisture to baby after that point, this oil is a great starter as it includes only two ingredients — apricot seed oil and lavender flower.

-In addition to use on baby’s skin, many moms say this oil is great for both perineal massage to prepare for birth.
+In addition to using on baby’s skin, many moms say this oil is great for perineal massage to prepare for birth.
 Reviewers also say a little of this oil goes a long way.

 Best baby oil for massage

 - Pros: 100% natural, many users enjoy the scent, specifically designed as a massage tool and not just a moisturizer